-I have loved The Good and the Beautiful Math for my ADHD-kiddo.
-Each math lesson is a different activity.
-I thought I didn’t like it at first because it’s a spiral approach, but now I LOVE it because it’s a spiral approach!
+Melanie loves The Good and the Beautiful for math for her ADHD-kiddo.
+Each math lesson different.
+It keeps it interesting.
+Honestly, I thought I wouldn’t like it at first because it’s a spiral approach, but now I LOVE it because it’s a spiral approach!
 Ha!

 Lessons take 15-20 min max.
-We are still learning our basic facts, but we are also learning time and money while playing games.
+We are still learning our basic facts, but we’re also learning time and money while playing games.
 My kids really LOVE it!

 We love Teaching Textbooks.
 We’ve been homeschooling for about 8 years.
 One kid who just doesn’t like math, one with special needs, and one who finds math easy.
 Teaching Textbooks has worked well for all of them.

 Krista, 10 years homeschooling, 3 kids, Girl 17, ADHD, Boy, 15 ASD, G 12 Diva